parku/docs/api/index.md

 -----------|------------
 missing    | The _field_ is not present. invalid    | The formatting of the _field_ is invalid.
-The documentation for that field should be able to give you more specific information. dublicate  | The value for _field_ is already present in our database.
+The documentation for that field should be able to give you more specific information. duplicate  | The value for _field_ is already present in our database.
 Only used when trying to [create a user][createuser] with an existing email address.

 ### <a name="endpoints"></a>Endpoints